herrhotzenplotz/gcli/README.md

 To run the test suite first make sure you have all the necessary dependencies installed (see above).
 Then you can run `make check` in the build directory to run the test suite.
+Note that the check target does not allow running the tests in parallel.

 For more details also see [HACKING.md](HACKING.md).